 Proposed New Interpretation

 Members and other interested parties are encouraged to comment on this proposal.
-Comments on the proposal dealing with Interpretation 101-16 are due December 8, 2006 while comments on the remaining portions of the exposure draft will be accepted through November 8, 2006.
-All comments should be sent to Lisa A. Snyder, Director, Professional Ethics Division, at firstname.lastname@example.org.
+Comments on this exposure draft will be accepted through February 3, 2008, and should be sent to Lisa A. Snyder, Director, Professional Ethics Division, at firstname.lastname@example.org.

 The document is available for download as a PDF file (see the link at the end of this summary).
 Adobe Acrobat Reader is needed to view a file in PDF format.
 The reader is available as a free download from the Adobe Web site at www.adobe.com/prodindex/acrobat/readstep.html.

 To begin downloading, click on the link below with the right mouse button.
 Choose the "Save Target As" option if using a Microsoft browser (if using a Netscape browser, choose "Save Link As").
 Then, save the file to the desired location on your hard drive.